Welcome to Archbishop Courtenay Church of England Primary School

 We would like to welcome you to Archbishop Courtenay Primary School.
 As a senior leadership team, we will work to provide the best education for our pupils within an exciting curriculum and purposeful values.
 We are excited by this new phase of the school and the team of amazing staff we have with us to lead learning in the twenty-first century.

-I am the Executive Headteacher.
-This means that I will be looking after two schools which means I am here for about half of the week.
-I have been in education for over twenty-five years and a Headteacher for fourteen of these years.
-I have worked across a number of schools in Kent, Essex, Hertfordshire and London.
-I am really lucky to have a great Head of School in Mrs Magner who will lead and manage the daily running of the school.
-We are also supported by great leaders in our Assistant Head Mrs Evans, our super middle leaders, a strong team of teachers, support staff, site manager, and administration team headed up by Mrs Morgan.
-Our team of Governors provide strong challenge and support and we value all their contributions to making the school the best it can be.
+A huge welcome from me.
+I am the Executive Headteacher which means that I oversee two schools within the Trust: Archbishop Courtenay Primary School and Reculver CE Primary.
+I have been in education for over 25 years and have taught all age ranges, as well as having leadership experience in a number of schools and also working in conjunction with Kent Local Authority in an advisory role.
+This is my second executive headteacher role and I am really lucky here to have a great team who lead and manage the daily running of the school.
+We are also supported by great leaders in Mrs Bone, our Assistant Head Mrs Evans, our super middle leaders, a strong team of teachers, support staff, site manager, and administration team headed up by Mrs Morgan.
+Our team of Governors provide strong challenge and support and we value all their contributions to making the school the best it can be

 A bit about Mrs Magner….